-4.2.5 TAB 4: SERVICES APPROACH AND SOLUTION (Limited to 25 pages)
+4.2.5 TAB 4: SERVICES APPROACH AND SOLUTION (Limited to 50 pages)

 The Vendor shall describe its approach to performing the tasks described in Sections 3.2.9 and 3.2.23 - 3.2.25 and how it will meet all of the Department's detailed requirements.
-Specifically, the Vendor must explain in detail the methods it will use to develop, implement, and manage a comprehensive integrated service delivery system that includes all of the services outlined in this ITN.
-If the Vendor will be utilizing subcontractors to deliver certain services, the Vendor must describe in detail how these subcontracted Vendors will also be capable of meeting the Department's detailed requirements.
-The Vendor must outline how various services and subcontracts will be managed throughout Orange, Osceola, and Seminole Counties, and how subcontractors will be held accountable if performance standards are not met.
+Specifically, the Vendor must clearly articulate the superior methods it will employ to develop, implement, and manage a collaborative, consolidated service delivery system that focuses on managing services through the chosen service delivery method the services outlined in this ITN.
+The Vendor must describe in detail how subcontracted Vendors will be capable of meeting the Department's detailed requirements.
+The Vendor must outline how subcontracted providers will be held accountable if performance standards are not met.